jsh58/Genrich/README.md

 </figure>
 <br><br>

-## ATAC-seq mode <a name="atacseq"></a>
+## ATAC-seq mode<a name="atacseq"></a>

 [ATAC-seq](https://informatics.fas.harvard.edu/atac-seq-guidelines.html#overview) is a method for assessing genomic regions of open chromatin.
 Since only the ends of the DNA fragments indicate where the transposase enzyme was able to insert into the chromatin, it may not be optimal to interpret alignments as shown above (Fig. 2).
-Genrich has an alternative analysis mode for ATAC-seq in which it will create intervals centered on transposase cut sites (Fig. 3).
+Genrich has an alternative analysis mode for ATAC-seq in which it creates intervals centered on transposase cut sites (Fig. 3).

 ```
   -j               Use ATAC-seq mode (def. false)